zenna/AbstractDomains.jl/README.md

 end
 ```

-Functions involving intervals and normal values are defined
+Functions involving intervals and normal values are also defined in AbstractDomains.jl:

 ```julia
 julia> C * 3
 [3.0 9.0]